TeodorSameisky/TSMultimeter/README.md

 A PC software application for connecting to multimeters and gathering measurements.

+**Version:** 0.1.0

 ## Architecture

 TSMultimeter consists of two main components:

 - **Backend**: Written in Rust, provides HTTP API for device communication
-- **Frontend**: Built with TypeScript/React, runs as a web application
+- **Frontend**: Built with TypeScript/React, packaged as an Electron desktop application

 Communication between frontend and backend happens via HTTP REST API.

 ## Features

 - Support for Fluke 289/287 multimeters
-- Real-time measurement display
+- Real-time measurement display and history charting
-- Measurement history and charting
+- Math channels for derived measurements
-- Mock device for development and testing
+- Developer mode with mock device for testing
-- Web-based interface accessible from any modern browser
+- Electron-based desktop interface
+- Measurement export and snapshot capabilities

 ## Supported Devices